Analogy-LogViewer/Analogy.LogViewer/README.md

 Analogy Log Viewer is multi purpose Log Viewer for Windows Operating systems.

 Some features of this tool are:
-1. Windows event log support (evtx files)
+1. Standalone Winform User Control to sohw log messages
 2. Aggregation into single view.
 3. Search in multiple files
 4. Combine multiple files